SoftUni-Internal/interactive-content/EN/06-JQPL-And-Auto-Mapping-Objects/06-Lab.md

 You will receive a number.

-Create a method that selects all shampoos, which **cost more than the given price**.
+Write a method that selects all shampoos, which **cost more than the given price**.

 Sort the result in **descending order by their price**.